-6.2.1 Requirements
+6.2.1 Protecting a collaborative workspace with a security policy

-- Stormshield Data File must be installed in order for Stormshield Data Share to run. - The administrator must first enable automatic protection on folders in one or several synchronized shared spaces in SDMC.
-For more information, refer to the section Configuring Stormshield Data Share in the SDS Enterprise Administration guide.
+The administrator must have previously enabled automatic folder protection for one or more types of collaborative workspace synchronized in SDMC.
+For more information, refer to the section Configuring Stormshield Data Share in the Administration guideSDS Enterprise.